 When you get into a taxi, make sure the metre is working.
 Immediately tell the driver to stop if its not and tell them you will look for another cab.
 This scam is fairly common in South America; the taxi metre doesn’t work, and the driver charges the poor passenger a huge amount for their fare.
 In order to avoid this, take a taxicabs from a trusted recommended, or reputable source, such as a hotel concierge.

 Although travelling around South America is relatively safe and hassle-free, its not risk free, especially if you are obviously a tourist.
 Markets and crowded areas are the most common places where pickpocketing happens.
 In order to avoid losing your things to pickpockets and thieves, be cautious and very aware of your surroundings – especially if backpacking.
 Always choose a backpack with a lockable side opening for your valuables.
 It is also advisable to wear a money belt under your clothes, which contains a little cash and your passport.
-Read this ultimate guide to avoiding pickpockets before you go abroad.

 Another scam that is fairly common in South America is the ‘dirt on clothes’ trick.
 While you are walking along the street, someone might distract you by pointing out that there’s dirt on your clothes.
 These locals appear friendly and helpful, but they are just distracting you from what’s really happening: their accomplice trying to get your valuables.
 When faced with this situation, immediately grab hold of your belongings and politely decline their offer of help.